 Teaching and Assessment

-Students are advised to purchase their own copy of the book, either from the University bookshop (Northampton Square) or from most major bookshops.
+Students are advised to purchase their own copy of the book.

-Having successfully completed Chinese Mandarin Beginners (Year 1), you can progress to Chinese Mandarin Lower Intermediate (Year 2).
+Having successfully completed the Mandarin Beginners Year 1, you can progress to the Chinese Mandarin Beginners Plus (Year 1) short course.

 At the end of Year 1 (Beginners) students are expected to be able to understand and use familiar everyday expressions and very basic phrases aimed at the satisfaction of needs of a concrete type.
 They should be able to introduce themselves, people they know and things they have.
 They are able to interact in a simple way provided the other person talks slowly and clearly and is prepared to help.